alexcoulter/Responsive-Portfolio/README.md

 ### Description
 * I created this online portfolio to show prospective employers who I am and what I have to offer
-* This project involved me taking my original portpholio and updating it using Bootstrap and media queries to make it responsive
+* This project involved me taking my original portfolio and updating it using Bootstrap and media queries to make it responsive
-* With these improvements, my portfolio's content scales up and down on different sized screens so it looks as good on a cell phone as it does on a desktop computer.
+* With these improvements, my page's content scales up and down on different sized screens so it looks as good on a cell phone as it does on a desktop computer.

 ## Screen sizes supported
 * large - `> 980px wide`